gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 * Temporary files created by Gradio.
 These are files that are created by Gradio as part of running your prediction function.
 For example, if your prediction function returns a video file, then Gradio will save that video to a temporary file and then send the path to the temporary file to the front end.

-* Files that you explicitly allow via the `file_directories` parameter in `launch()`.
-In some cases, you may want to reference other files in your file system.
-The `file_directories` parameter allows you to pass in a list of additional directories you'd like to provide access to.
-(By default, there are no additional file directories).
+* Files that you explicitly allow via the `allowed_paths` parameter in `launch()`.
+This parameter  allows you to pass in a list of additional directories or exact filepaths you'd like to allow users to have access to.
+(By default, this parameter is an empty list).

 Users should NOT be able to access other arbitrary paths on the host.
+Furthermore, as a security measure,